diegoborto/File_name_organizer/README.md

 Future improvments for the program:
 1. Selecting a folder and then giving you the possibility to choose for every file what to do (DONE)
-2. Adding support for MP4 videos
+2. Adding support for MP4 videos (DONE)